Papyrus 75

-Papyrus 75 (formerly Papyrus Bodmer XIV–XV, now Hanna Papyrus 1), is an early Greek New Testament manuscript written on papyrus containing text from the Gospel of Luke 3:18–24:53, and John 1:1–15:8.
+Papyrus 75, also known as Papyrus Bodmer XIV–XV, or Hanna Papyrus 1, is an early Greek New Testament manuscript written on papyrus containing text from the Gospel of Luke 3:18–24:53, and John 1:1–15:8.
 It is designated by the siglum in the Gregory-Aland numbering of New Testament manuscripts.
 It is generally described as "the most significant" papyrus of the New Testament to be discovered so far.

 Using the study of comparative writing styles (palaeography), it has been traditionally dated to the third century, although some recent studies have provided arguments to consider date ranges into the early fourth century, and not just the third century.
 It is due to the traditional early dating that the manuscript has a high evaluation, and the fact its text so closely resembles that of the fourth-century Codex Vaticanus (B).

-It is currently housed in the Vatican Library (Hanna Papyrus 1) in Rome.